popat-modhwadiya/Java-Converter-Tool/README.md

 # Java-Converter-Tool

-Java-Converter-Tool is a simple command-line project for converting currency and length.
+- Java-Converter-Tool is a simple command-line project for converting currency and length.
+- This Java mini-project was developed as part of the Diploma Engineering college curriculum

 ## Features